What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing to do when confronted with a blocked toilet is to turn off the valve for water flow on the toilet.
-This step ensures that there is no further water entering the tank during your are working to unblock it.
-The valve is typically situated at in the middle of the tank, on one side.
+The first thing to do when confronted with a blocked toilet is shutting off water valves behind the toilet.
+This will ensure that no more water enters the tank during your work on unclogging it.
+The valve usually is found near to the base of tank on one side.

 Step 2: Protect yourself with rubber gloves.